Crabs and lobsters

 When tied to a fixed object, a tag must also be attached to part of the rope that is above the high water mark.
 The tag must be marked clearly with the user's surname.

 The use of inverted dilly apparatus (witches hats) was phased out from 2 April 2010.

 When fishing for spanner crabs, the dilly must have an area within its frame of no more than 1m2 with a net drop of no more than 10cm and mesh size of at least 25mm.
 The dilly must have a tag attached to it with the surname and address of the user and a light coloured float attached to it that is at least 15cm in all its dimensions and with the user’s name written on it.

 Ensure you sort your crabs on a pot-by-pot basis to remove any illegal crabs before moving on, or they are deemed in your possession.

 Female or undersized crabs must be removed from the trap and returned to the water immediately.

-Note: The age limit for the recreational use of crab apparatus has been removed.
+There is no age limit for the recreational use of crab apparatus.

 Crab collapsible trap